 To recap and summarise, the ATO ruling TR93/16 sets out when it is appropriate for this method to be applied.
 The Rule of 78 relates to the timing of when the interest on a loan is charged to the loan by the lender.

-To see how much interest and principal you are paying down in repayments each month, refer to your loan statement as issued by the lender.
+For a comprehensive understanding of the breakdown between interest and principal repayments each month, you can refer to your loan statement, which is provided by the lender.